| | |

 What are the Prague Easter Markets?

 Easter markets (Velikonoční trhy) celebrate the arrival of spring in Czechia, and the Prague markets are the most impressive in the country.
-They brighten up the city, bringing locals and tourists together in an uplifting, historic setting.
+They brighten up the city, bringing locals and visitors together in an uplifting, historic setting. | |

 The Prague Easter Markets consist of wooden huts decorated with the vibrant colours of spring, and stocked with local handicrafts and traditional Easter treats.

-Among the wares on display are ceramics, jewellery, glassware, embroidered lace, wooden toys, candles, and puppets and dolls dressed in traditional costume. | | Prague Easter Markets at night |
+Among the wares on offer on the stalls are handmade ceramics, jewellery, glassware, embroidered lace, wooden toys, Easter decorations, candles, handcrafted blankets and tablecloths, hats and gloves, and puppets and dolls dressed in traditional costume.

 | |